Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: A general bound for (Proof of Theorem )

 Combining Equations~\eqref{i1} and \eqref{i2}, we get:

 \endproofb

-\begin{lemma} While \spi{ }does not create any recurrent class nor finishes: \begin{itemize} \item an action is eliminated from policies after at most $\lceil n \tau_t \log(n \tau_t) \rceil$ iterations; \item a recurrent class is broken after at most $\lceil n \tau_t \log(n^2 \tau_t) \rceil$ iterations. \end{itemize} \end{lemma} \beginproof Let $\pi$ be the policy in some iteration, $\pi_\dag$ be the last policy before a new recurrent class appears, and $\pi'$ any policy between $\pi$ and $\pi_\dag$.
-Since
+\begin{lemma} While \spi{ }does not create any recurrent class nor finishes, \begin{itemize} \item either an action is eliminated from policies after at most $\lceil n^2 \tau_t \log(n^2 \tau_t) \rceil$ iterations, \item or a recurrent class is broken after at most $\lceil n^2 \tau_t \log(n^2) \rceil$ iterations. \end{itemize} \end{lemma} \beginproof Let $\pi$ be the policy in some iteration.
+Let $\pi_\dag$ be the last policy before a new recurrent class appears, and $\pi'$ a policy generated after $k$ iterations from $\pi$.
+We shall prove that one of the two events stated of the lemma must happen.\\ Since

 there must exist either a state $s_0 \not\in \R(\pi)$ such that

 or a recurrent class $R_0$ such that